10 Things You Need to Know For a Successful Day on the Trail With Your Dogs

 Winter 2018, an off-leash dog chased a moose in Kananaskis country, which put the moose under a lot of stress.

 Smaller animals, like squirrels, chipmunks and mice, are also in danger of being injured or eaten by an off-leash dog.
+When you’re hiking with your dogs it’s best to protect them from wildlife, and protect wildlife from your dog by ensuring that they stay on leash for the whole hike.

-Do not travel on trails that have posted Bear In Area signs – that is asking for potential trouble.
+If you’re hiking with your dog anywhere in the Rockies, do not travel on trails that have posted Bear In Area signs – that is asking for potential trouble.

 If your off-leash dog does come across a bear, chances are your dog will come running back to you, potentially with a 300 lb, very angry, black bear chasing it!
-FYI….a bear can run 15 m/sec, can you?
+FYI … a bear can run 15 m/sec, can you?

-Some bears may ignore your dog and continue doing what bears do – eat and keep on eye on you.
+Some bears may ignore your dog and continue doing what bears do – eat and keep an eye on you.
 Trust me, and the bear knows you are there, so leave the area and give the bear their space.

-A bear that as had a previously bad experience with another dog may become defensive and charge, even if your dog is on-leash and under control.
+A bear that has had a previously bad experience with another dog may become defensive and charge, even if your dog is on-leash and under control.
 If a bear charges – deploy your bear spray!

 I have been fortunate to own dogs that want to share their puppy love with as many people as they can.
 Sadly, that love isn’t always reciprocated, and that is okay.
 As a dog owner, I am very respectful and understanding of that.

+Even with both dogs on leashes, hiking with dogs can be tricky.
 If you know that your dog tends to be “bossy” with other dogs or people, perhaps pick less popular trails, hike on off-times, or consider other non-hiking options.

 Remember, your dog is wearing a fur coat!

 Dogs expend more energy in a short amount of time, so they get hot and dehydrated faster than humans.
 The larger the dog, the higher its core temperature.
+Hiking exerts energy, and your dog may have difficulty with this level of exercise on a hot day – and dogs are so eager to please us – they won’t say no when we ask if they want to go for a walk!

 On a hot, humid day, even a well-shaded trail can offer little comfort to a furry dog.